iddocohen/vco-stats-downloader/README.md

 To load the extension, you need to:

-* Clone this repository
+* Clone/Download this repository
-* Go to chrome://extensions/
+* Enter in the url tab the following address chrome://extensions/
-* Make sure you are in development mode
+* Make sure you are in development mode.
-* Click on "Load unpacked extension" and navigate to your extension folder.
+* Click on "Load unpacked extension" and navigate to folder where you downloaded or extracted the repository.

 The extension is configured to only allow .velocloud.net based addresses.
 This can be changed by altering the manifest.json and change it to your URL.